On the role of continuous symmetries in the solution of the 3D Euler fluid equations and related models: Introduction

 The given vector field $\mbf{u}$ defines a 3D flow in $\Omega$ by the following non-linear, non-autonomous system of ordinary differential equations for the variables $\mbf{X}(t):=(X^1(t),X^2(t),X^3(t))$:

 Solutions to this system subject to initial conditions $X^1(0)=X_0, X^2(0)=Y_0, X^3(0)=Z_0$ are known as pathlines, or characteristics, of $\mbf{u}$.
-If the zeroes of $\mbf{u}$ at any fixed time $t \in [0,T)$ are simple (a generic condition), pathlines with different initial conditions do not cross, but this may be violated at some time $t\geq T$ if the velocity field ever becomes singular then.
+As $\mbf{u}$ is of class $C^\infty$ for $t \in [0,T)$, it is then Lipschitz, so pathlines with different initial conditions do not cross, but this may be violated if at some time $t\geq T$ the velocity field becomes non-regular.

 In physical terms one could interpret the field $\mbf{u}$ as a velocity field for some incompressible fluid.
 The pathlines would then be the trajectories of massless particles.

 In this paper we will apply infinitesimal symmetry methods, valid for an arbitrary smooth vector field $\mbf{u}$, for solving system \eqref{eq:ODE}, in order to establish non-trivial results when $\mbf{u}$ is a fluid velocity field satisfying the 3D Euler fluid equations or related models.